Kong/docs-plugin-toolkit/README.md

 | `type`    | Whether the API is running the `Enterprise` or `OSS` edition.
 Enum: `oss` or `ee`.  |
 | `destination` | Path to the root folder in which the file will be stored.
 Default: `./data`  |

+NOTE: when generating priorities for enterprise, make sure the appdynamics plugin is installed

 For example, running:
 ```bash
 ./plugins generate_plugin_priorities --type=ee --version 3.4.x